carissarcb/vale-github-actions/test.md

 Its film industry, Nollywood, is bigger than Hollywood and second only to Bollywood in the number of movies produced, churning out 200 films a week.

-Nigerian artists have shaped Africa's music scene with Burna Boy, Wizkid, and Davido dominating music charts.
+Nigerian artists hav xe shaped Africa's music scene with Burna Boy, Wizkid, and Davido dominating music charts.